 The reason television research began after May/Smith/Clark and not Becquerel is that, by the time of the discovery of the photoconductivity of selenium, the world was already accustomed to image transmission, and the reason for that was Alexander Bain.
 There were actually two famous Alexander Bains born in Scotland in the early 19th century.
 The one who might be considered the father of television (and almost all other forms of electronic imaging) was born in Watten in 1810 and apprenticed to a clock maker in Wick.
 After hearing a lecture about electricity, he abandoned his apprenticeship and went off to work in the new field.

-He soon came up with new concepts in telegraphy and timekeeping, sometimes combining the two.
-He invented not only the first electric clock but also the first system to distribute time to remote clocks.
+He worked in both telegraphy and timekeeping, sometimes combining the two.
 In 1843, while living in London, he received a patent for “Certain improvements in producing and regulating electric currents, and improvements in electric time pieces, and in electric printing and signal telegraphs.”
 He later said he came up with the idea in 1842.
 A drawing from his 1848 U.S. patent (5957) is shown below.

 Bain appears to have been the first to conceive of image scanning.
 In one fell swoop, he came up with linear (horizontal) scanning lines, pixels, line synchronization, and frame synchronization, all for image transmission.
 As John Douglas Ryder and Donald G. Fink (the latter the secretary of the U.S. National Television System Committees, NTSC) put it in their 1984 IEEE Press book Engineers & Electrons: a century of electrical progress, Bain’s “concept embodied all the geometrical and timing methods of the modern television system.”